ovh/docs/pages/public_cloud/ubika_vrack/guide.en-gb.md

 ### Install and configure Ubika WAAP Gateway on your Public Cloud environment <a name="step2"></a>

 > [!primary]
-> In this tutorial, the installation and configuration of Ubika is done primarily via the command line.
+> In this tutorial, the installation and configuration of UWG is done primarily via the command line.
 Open a terminal to execute the instructions.
 >
 > Please note that all sections related to « High Availability » are optional.
 They are included to demonstrate how to set up the system with two instances in an active/passive mode for high availability.
 Normally, it can also function with just one instance if that is sufficient for your needs.